Sabotnik/static-site/_posts/2019-06-10-empower-tanzania-at-a-glance.md

 **2: WE EMPLOY TANZANIANS**

 …And rely on them to lead the way\!
-We employ 10 highly competent staff members at our headquarters in Same, Tanzania.
+We employ 11 highly competent staff members at our headquarters in Same, Tanzania.
 Each was born in Tanzania and comes to us with great training, wisdom, and cultural understanding.
 We spend as much $$ in Tanzania as possible in order to bolster the local economy.

 **3: EDUCATION IS KEY IN EVERYTHING WE DO**

 Education is foundational to long-term change.
-We equip school-age students, healthcare workers, community members, committee leaders (everyone we work with\!) with basic knowledge and training.
+We equip school-age students, healthcare workers, community members, committee leaders (everyone we work with, really\!) with basic knowledge and training.
 Everything we do includes an educational component to ensure sustainable change.

 **4: SUSTAINABILITY IS A TOP PRIORITY**

 We are doing our best to work ourselves out of a job\!
 (We really mean that\!)
-We know that the people we work with are capable— they often just need a "hand up."
+We know that the people we work with are capable—they often just need a "hand up."
 Our ultimate goal is to no longer be necessary in meeting basic needs, a thriving economy, healthcare and education for all.

 **5: JOBS & PURPOSE = DIGNITY&nbsp;**